-Sharpie Mug Supplies
+Sharpie Mugs Supplies

-- Oil Based Sharpies (affiliate link)
+- Oil Based Sharpie Paint Markers (affiliate link)

 - Plain white ceramic mug

-After trial and error we found you can’t use regular Sharpies even after you bake the mug.
+After trial and error, we found you can’t use regular Sharpies even after you bake the mug.
 Our design was completely washed away after only a couple times in the dishwasher!
 The dollar store can be a great place to find white ceramic mugs.
-We found even better selection at Wal-Mart.
+We found an even better selection at Wal-Mart.
 Our mugs were .88 cents.
 This makes a great inexpensive group project.
 Everyone goes home with something they can use.

 We also had good luck with these Elmer’s Painters.
 Just make sure they say they are for ceramic.